Skip to content

 Description Check ✅ Passed Check skipped - CodeRabbit’s high-level summary is enabled.

-Title check ✅ Passed The title 'Ntuthuko/consolidate authentication settings' clearly and directly summarizes the main change: consolidating authentication settings into a unified DefaultAuthenticationSettings object, which is the primary refactoring across the changeset.
+Title check ✅ Passed The title clearly describes the main objective of consolidating authentication settings into a unified configuration object.

 Thanks for using CodeRabbit!
 It's free for OSS, and your support helps us grow.
 If you like it, consider giving us a shout-out.